-And now, towards the sea!
-As the train started to pull into the town of Antibes, I noticed the coastline was different from the rest of the towns I had visited and passed on the Cote d’Azur.
-My first impression was of a sand beach, as opposed to the region's ubiquitous rocks.
-I looked forward to feeling that sand under my tired feet.
+From Brenda Tolentino of Dish Our Town: As the train pulls into the town of Antibes, you'll notice the coastline is different from nearby towns along Cote d’Azur: your first impression may be of a sand beach, as opposed to the region's ubiquitous rocks.

-Along with the seductive red sands is what I consider the most enchanting town on the coast.
+Along with the seductive red sands is what you might consider the most enchanting town on the coast.
 It is filled with shops that tempt both the pocket and the stomach and is rustic in the best sense of the word and posh in its sensibility.

-Walking through the center, where there are countless outdoor eateries, makes one feel part of a Peter Mayle novel.
+Walking through the center, where there are countless outdoor eateries, you might feel part of a Peter Mayle novel.
 There are markets by day, showcasing fruit and vegetables that are the earth’s pieces of art.
-These same markets get taken apart at night, replaced by tables and chairs set out by the surrounding eateries.
-Though the businesses are independent, the place feels like one big restaurant, akin to a beer hall, I guess.
-This is my insider tip on how to eat.
-No restaurant imparts such flavor and fun as this at such a price.
+These same markets get dismantled at night, replaced by tables and chairs set out by the surrounding eateries.
+Though the businesses are independent, the place feels like one big restaurant, highly recommended for good food at affordable prices.

 There are sites to be visited, highlighted by the Picasso Museum, formerly the Chateau Grimaldi, one of the most beautiful structures overlooking the blue waters.

 Grab a sheet and towel, sit toward the end, opposite the private area which draws so many tourists (not worth paying for) and take in the sun, and the locals.
 And if you’re lucky, the food truck will be parked near you, doling out the best Salade Niçoise you'll find in these parts.